HASwitchPlate/openHASP-docs/docs/index.md

 ### Donate

-The firmware is free to use, but you can show your appreciation and help us support more hardware configurations by donating to:
+The firmware is opensource and free to use!

+If you like this project you can show your appreciation by making a small donation.
+This will help with ofssetting the cost of the different hardware devices we support.

 [![Paypal donation](https://img.shields.io/badge/Paypal-donate-00457C?style=for-the-badge&logo=paypal)](https://www.paypal.com/donate/?business=E76SN28JLZCXU&currency_code=EUR) &nbsp;
 [![Buy a coffee](https://img.shields.io/badge/Kofi-donate-FF5E5B?style=for-the-badge&logo=kofi)](https://ko-fi.com/openhasp) &nbsp;